 The pulses of each GRI have an alternating Phase Coding according to the diagram shown in the lower right of Figure 1.2, and the PC term in the equation.
 A Phase Code Interval (PCI) is made of up two GRIs (A and B) the phase coding of GRI A is different to that of GRI B. A ‘+’ sign indicates a shift in phase of the pulse by 180○, while a ‘-‘ indicates a 0 phase shift.
 Phase coding is provided in order to mitigate the effects of long-delay, multi-hop skywave by employing correlators in the user’s receiver.

 Figure 1.3 shows the ‘total’ spectrum of the eLoran signal (provided through computer modelling).
 The spectrum of the pulse shown in Figure 1.2 is convoluted with the spectrum of the rate structure shown at the bottom of that figure.
 The effect of this rate structure can be seen in Figure 1.4, which shows that the eLoran spectrum is made up of a large number of finely separated spectral lines each separated by: 12×GRI.

+Figure 1.3 – A model of the power spectrum of an eLoran signal.

+Figure 1.4 – Zoomed in view of the power spectrum shown in Figure 1.3.

 Finally, Figure 1.5 shows real-life measurements of the eLoran spectrum made using an eLoran receiver’s Fast Fourier Transform (FFT) algorithm.
 The peaks seen in the spectrum are continuous wave interfering (CWI) signals appearing in and around the frequency band; the green bands are notch filters implemented by the receiver to mitigate this CWI.

-Figure 1.3 – A model of the power spectrum of an eLoran signal.

-Figure 1.4 – Zoomed in view of the power spectrum shown in Figure 1.3.

 Figure 1.5 - Real-life, off-air signal measurements.

-Required Reading
+Recommended Reading

-Table 1 contains a list of standards and other documentation that should be considered to be ‘required reading’ by a service provider intending to provide eLoran services, and as background to the understanding of the implications of the rest of this IALA Guideline.
-Other references relevant background reading can be found in Section 4 of this document.
+Table 3 contains a list of standards and other documentation that should be considered to be ‘required reading’ by a service provider intending to provide eLoran services, and as background to the understanding of the implications of the rest of this IALA Guideline.
+Other references and relevant background reading can be found in Section 4 of this document.